 Since you were little, you were probably told to stand and sit up straight.
 In modern society, good posture is important for a number of reasons – from looking professional at your job to displaying confidence.
 However, the most important thing is its effects on your health.

 The way you hold your body while you sit, stand, walk, or lay down can ultimately impact the health of your spine, nerves, muscles, and other tissues.
 Poor posture might exacerbate current painful conditions while paving the way for new ones.
 Many of today’s common ailments, including back pain and muscle tension, stem from or are worsened by poor posture.

-- Practice: Practice makes perfect in most things, and this is particularly true with holding good posture.
-You’ll only be able to shed your bad postural habits and implement good ones if you continue to focus on correcting your posture and practice sitting and standing properly day after day.
+Practice makes perfect in most things, and this is particularly true with holding good posture.
+You’ll only be able to shed your bad postural habits and implement good ones if you continue to focus on correcting and practice sitting and standing properly day after day.
 In time, you won’t even have to think about it!